UK wins Brexit transition deal in return for Irish vow

 More troublingly for May’s prospects of steering the treaty through parliament, her own party’s leader in Scotland, fierce Brexit critic Ruth Davidson, said the transition was a bad deal — for letting the EU retain power over British fishing grounds.

 The EU secured agreement that Britain would offer residence rights to EU citizens who arrive after Brexit but before 2021.
-However, Britain also clocked up some gains it had been pushing for.
+However, Britain also notched some gains it had pushed for.

-The 27 other EU member states have remained closely aligned since negotiations began last year, though they have differing interests.
-Britain’s nearest neighbors, with most trade to lose from Brexit, have pushed for a quick transition deal to help their own businesses.
+The 27 other EU member states have remained closely aligned, though they have differing interests which diplomats say are starting to emerge in discussions about future trade.
+All have backed Irish demands on the border, although some of Britain’s nearest neighbours, with most trade to lose from Brexit, also pushed for a quick transition deal to help their own businesses.

 But many EU diplomats said they felt London had largely agreed to their terms on most issues because of May’s political imperative to get a transition deal that may calm the fears of businesses contemplating moving investments out of Britain.